pkulchenko/ZeroBraneStudio/features.md

 **Stack view**
 <a href="images/debugging.png"><img style="background:url(images/debugging.png) -674px -133px" src="images/t.gif" class="inset"/></a>
-The Stack view provides not only the call stack with function names, but also presents all local variables and upvalues for each of the stack frames.
-You can even drill down to get values of individual elements in tables.
+Explore not only the call stack with function names, but also all local variables and upvalues for each of the stack frames.
+Drill down to get values of individual elements in tables.

 **Interactive console**
 <a href="images/unicode-console.png"><img style="background:url(images/debugging.png) -8px -504px" src="images/t.gif" class="inset"/></a>